ludvigsandberg/minecraft/README.md

     ./build-docker/minecraft.exe
     ```

-## Contribute

 Contributors are welcome to:
-- Add Linux and macOS Docker support.
+- Add macOS support to the Dockerfile.